thoughtspot/thoughtspot.github.io/_admin/architecture/performance.md

 Max number of unique RLS rules with search data suggestions should not exceed 15K.

-## Data Connect Boundaries

-The maximum number of connections should be less than or equal to 25.

 ## Scheduled pinboards

 For scheduled pinboards, ideal performance is to have 50 or fewer scheduled